AgP42/MMM-Netatmo-Presence/README.md

 		config:{

 			updateInterval: 5, //in min.
+			initialDelay: 0, //in sec.
+If several instances, set the first one at 0, then add a delay for each others.
+For example 3 sec for the second instance and then +1 for each next one.
+This is needed to avoid interferences of datas between each...
 			displayLastUpdate: true, //to display the time of the last update of the module
 			displayLastUpdateFormat: 'ddd - HH:mm:ss', //format of the date and time to display for displayLastUpdate and for events
 			animationSpeed: 1000, 	//display animation time during refresh, in ms.